tuannamnguyen93/DFKI_test_PhD/README.md

 ## 2. Installation

-The produced software depends on NumPy, Keras, Tensorflow, matplotlib, opencv-python.
+The produced software depends on NumPy, Keras, Tensorflow, matplotlib, and opencv-python.
 Therefore, ones who want to try it should have these open sources installed beforehand.

 A simple way to install them is using pip:
 ```sh
 	# sudo pip3 install -r requirements.txt
 ```
-We also provide **Dockerfile** to deploy environtment for running the source code.
+I also provided **Dockerfile** to deploy environtment for running the source code.

 ## 3. Usage